kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

 alternative to mqtt, it is also possible to use the restful api on Adafruit IO.

 ## Installation Instructions:
-  1. hold reset and connect usb to computer, wait for drive to show and copy pimoroni firmware listed above to usb drive.
+  1. For brand new Pico2W hold reset and connect usb to computer, wait for drive to show and copy pimoroni firmware listed above to usb drive.
+It will reset.
   2. open Thonny, create new files and copy contents into each file and save with same name on device.
   3. change parameters in config.yml
   4. save and test.

 > [!CAUTION]
 > There is an outstanding but unknown defect causing it to freeze after a few months of operations.
+Unplug/replug to resolve.
 Investigation is ongoing.